liewsanmin/liewsanmin.github.io/_posts/2016-05-25-3-days-in-chicago.md

   ![Markdown Image][10]

-  Just like every other tourists, we took tons of pictures, well my girlfriend did.
+  Just like every other tourist, we took tons of pictures, well my girlfriend did.
 I am just people watching.
 I'll let the pictures tell the rest of the story from here.